 Marcella Althaus-Reid begins theology with sexual stories because she believes that consciously or unconsciously every theology implies a political and sexual praxis (4).
 She presupposes that all theology is sexual theology with “divine implications” – there is no such thing as a sexually neutral theology.
 She affirms that instead of denying the sexuality of theology, theologians need to “come out of their homosexual, lesbian, bisexual, transgendered, transvestite or (ideal) heterosexual closets” (88).

 Althaus-Reid introduces Indecent Theology as “a theology which problematises and undresses the mythical layers of multiple oppression in Latin America, a theology which, finding its point of departure at the crossroads of Liberation Theology and Queer Thinking, will reflect on economic and theological oppression with passion and imprudence” (2).
 She challenges that liberation theology as it has been typically done only gives a preferential option to the “deserving and asexual poor” (30).
 She recognizes that liberation theologians were strong leaders in resisting the “brutal dictatorial regimes” of the time, but criticizes their use of ‘the poor’ as a category that subsumed women, and lesbian, gay, transgender and bisexual people.
 In a sense, she takes off where liberation theology left off and begins by questioning the notions of decency and order that liberationists left intact (2).
-Specifically, she brings in the voices and stories of the urban poor who she states have been previously excluded, and sets as her staring point the ‘everyday lives of people,’ which include their sexual stories (4-5).
+Specifically, she brings in the voices and stories of the urban poor who she states have been previously excluded, and sets as her starting point the ‘everyday lives of people,’ which include their sexual stories (4-5).

 Ultimately, Althaus-Reid proposes Indecent Theology as “a call for a deviant Sexual Theology, which would challenge the normalcy of women’s oppression in its ultimate consequences” (179).
 She affirms that one must think of politics and theology together, and of how constructions of sexuality and gender are theological frameworks used to support systemic oppression that have devastating economic consequences, not only of women, but gay, bi and trans people as well (176).
 Thus, Althaus-Reid encourages us to explore real people’s sexual stories, stories from the “bottom,” from people whose sexuality has been ignored, stories that are not told because they are not decent.